 Who it is best for

-- People who prefer a softer back feel over rigid lumbar
+- People who prefer a softer back feel instead of a firm lumbar lock

 Where it falls short